 A skid tank is a small aboveground storage tank that is placed on a skid.
 It is used to store materials such as fuel and chemicals.
 The skid allows for easy transport and placement of the tank.

 In conclusion, storage tanks come in different sizes and shapes, and they are made from different materials.
-Industrial storage tanks are used in industries such as oil and gas, chemical, and water, while aboveground storage tanks are used to store materials on the surface of the ground.
+Industrial storage tanks are used in industries such as oil and gas, chemicals, and water, while aboveground storage tanks are used to store materials on the surface of the ground.
 It is important to choose the right type of storage tank for your industry to ensure the safety of your workers and the environment.